webwart/03_src-Python/_djproject/00_djprojecct.md

 /03_src/python/Django-AlanSimpson
 ............../_djproject
-[VideoTutorial](https://www.udemy.com/course/hands-on-django-2/) -> Alan Simpson's video tutorial on Udemy
+[VideoTutorial](https://www.udemy.com/course/hands-on-django-2/) -> Alan Simpson's video tutorial on Udemy [SuperUser](https://djangowaves.com/tag/tips-tricks/)  ->  Has an article about superuser

 ##  Journal

 SUN  19-04-2020
 -1- set-Up¦Naples-Lab¦OneDrive-Rai¦Sion-Des
 I have starte with Allan simpson on Sion-Des .
-With git I get all the files on Naples-Lab, but not db.sqlite3 which
+With git I get all the files on Naples-Lab, but not db.sqlite3 which is ignored by gitignor.
+I also started a set-up Onedrive.
+>N: Check if I have on Naples-Desk also Django 3.0. ?
+Find out how to deal with it since the tutoriala and überspace uses Django 2.0.